0xPay-cc/0xpay-cc-sdk/README.md

 ### Features

 * Generate private keys and public addresses using a user's identity and a developer-defined password.
-* Supports Ethereum, Solana, and Tron network.
+* Supports
+    - Ethereum : live,
+    - Solana : live
+    - Tron : coming soon.

 ### Use Case Summary